 I like using a yarn that is self stripping because when you work the Enterlac portion you work around doing the triangles first, then around doing the rectangles and finish off with a round of triangles.

 NOTE: I found a better way to blend the bottom Entrelac section to the top.
-I made a YouTube video called “Entrelac hat how to by stitch niche”.
+I made a YouTube video called “Entrelac Hat how to by stitch niche”.
+It was designed as a reference video, the stitch count and rows may not be the same as the pattern.
 It looks a lot nicer.
-Also if you use a size 8 needle for the Entrelac portion and the 9 on the top portion, it looks more even.
+Also if you use a size 7 needle for the Entrelac portion and the 8 on the top portion, it looks more even.

 I also carry all the yarns listed, if you are interested in yarn please contact me.